HappyRay/testscribe/README.md

-# TestScribe for Python
+# TestScribe for Python - unit test made easier

-Unit test made easy

 A tool to make python unit testing easier by automating the boring and repetitive parts.